NetComposer/nksip/doc/reference/sending_functions.md

 stun(App, Uri, Opts)
 ```

-Sends a _STUN_ binding request.
+Sends a new _STUN_ binding request.

-Use this function to send a STUN binding request to a remote STUN or STUN-enabled SIP server, in order to get our remote ip and port.
+Use this function to send a STUN binding request to a remote STUN or STUN-enabled SIP server, in order to get our remote ip address and port.
 If the remote server is a standard STUN server, use port 3478 (i.e. `sip:stunserver.org:3478`).
 If it is a STUN server embedded into a SIP UDP, use a standard SIP uri.